Jason-HKim/Data-Projects/NBA 2020 ECP EDA/README.md

 * On the other hand, the highest per game scorer was Joel Embiid (30 ppg, 4 GP), followed by Nikola Vučević (28 ppg, 5 GP).
 Jimmy Butler ranked 5th, with 22.24 ppg, over 21 games.
 * The highest statistically significant per minute point scorer was Giannis Antetokounmpo, with 0.866 points scored per minute played.
   - Note: the highest absolute per minute point scorer was Tacko Fall, with 1 points/min, however, he only played a total of 3 minutes across 2 games, with 1 made FG attempt, so I've chosen to ignore this stat.

+ * The player with the highest Effective Field Goal Percentage
+  -
+* The top 3 players with the highest per game Simple PER's were Joel Embiid (37.853 sPER), followed by Giannis Antetokounmpo (36.367 sPER), and Jimmy Butler (29.763 PER)
+  - Note: This Simple PER calculation is based on Rusty LaRue's Simple PER article: http://www.rustylarue.com/more-than-94rsquo/player-efficiency-stats.
+It is, by no means highly accurate to John Hollinger's much more complicated PER rating, but produces an adequate representation of player efficiency for the purposes of this EDA project.